 The study supports the belief of improving tone in cerebral palsy, for which long-term improvements such as improved gait can be achieved.

 Cerebral palsy is still a challenging condition to treat.
 Many clients with cerebral palsy easily identify structural abnormalities in the brain while present therapies are limited and there is no complete therapy.

 Currently, accepted treatments include; oral muscle relaxants, botulinum injections, a baclofen pump and orthopaedic procedures.
-Tizanidine, a muscle relaxant, comes with annoying side effects including dry mouth, drowsiness and increased liver enzymes.
+Tizanidine, a muscle relaxant, comes with side effects including dry mouth, drowsiness and increased liver enzymes.

 The side effects of Dantrolene include; malaise and weakness while Benzodiazepines may cause drowsiness and fatigue as well as drooling.